iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 fi
 ```

-> The if statement is to check if the year folder already exists, since it is already usually created unless it is a new year.
+> The if statement is to check if the year folder already exists since it is already usually created unless it is a new year.

-I then have it open the folder I just ran the counting statistics for, so I can easily send off the charts to the Discord.
+I then have it open the folder I just ran the counting statistics for, so I can easily send off the charts to Discord.

 ```bash
 open $year/$month